K1ngst0m/Aphrodite/README.md

 # Aphrodite Game Engine

-A game engine written in C++17, work in progress, developing on gentoo.
+A game engine written in C++17, work in progress, developing on Gentoo.

 The Aphrodite Game Engine is licensed under the MIT license.